 Most of the industries in the Administrative Services subdivision are anticipated to be moderately affected by the COVID-19 outbreak.
 However, the Travel Agency and Tour Arrangement Services industry is expected to be highly affected, due to the Federal Government closing borders to international arrivals and banning Australians from international travel.
 In addition, the government has discouraged all non-essential domestic travel, with all states except New South Wales and Victoria closing their borders to non-residents.
 In February 2019, Flight Centre Travel Group Ltd stated that COVID-19 was affecting travel patterns, particularly to Asian countries, making it difficult for the company to achieve its 2020 revenue target.
 Revenue and profit for most travel agencies are anticipated to substantially decline over the second half of 2019-20.
 Travel restrictions already enforced by many businesses have limited corporate travel bookings, further reducing revenue and margins for travel agencies.
+Although travel restrictions are largely expected to remain in place over the medium term, domestic travel and travel to New Zealand will likely be the first travel-related restrictions to be relaxed.
+Any loosening of travel restrictions would likely support travel agencies.

 Demand for tour arrangement services is expected to decline significantly due to COVID-19, as operators heavily depend on international tourists.
 Bans on international travel to Australia will likely cause many tour arrangement operators to suspend or end operations.
-In addition, international tourists are anticipated to delay future travel due to uncertainty over the dates global restrictions on international travel will be lifted.
+In addition, international tourists are anticipated to delay future travel due to uncertainty over the duration of restrictions on international travel.
 As a result, a sharp fall in demand is anticipated to reduce profitability and revenue for tour arrangement service operators in 2019-20.